smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 ## The mean
 The mean of a sample is the average of all the values in that sample, and estimates the mean of the entire population.
-Since we can't afford the entire population of nude mice, we use a sample of these mice in our data to estimate the mean of the entire population.
+Since we can't afford to buy or house the entire population of all nude mice in the world, we use a sample of these mice in our data to estimate the mean of the entire population.
 In the case of tumor size, the mean for day 0 is summarized as:

 ~~~